MBioS PSM Degree - Internship

 Students must identify and participate in a 320-hour internship, with an identified internship mentor.
 The internship can be paid or unpaid, and will usually be conducted in a non-academic workplace.
 The objectives of the internship are to encourage students to integrate elements of the course work into the workplace and to capitalize on the transitional aspects of the PSM program.
 The internship will include an Internship Proposal, and an Internship Log.
 After completion of the internship an Internship Report will be written to show that the student was challenged; 1), to complete an assigned internship and 2), to interpret and integrate course work and the internship experience.

-Students must enroll in MBioS 702 Master’s Special Problems/Internship for 1-4 credits during the semester they perform the internship.
+Students must enroll in MBioS 701 Master’s Independent Capstone Project and/or Examination for a total of 4 credits to complete the PSM.
+Credits taken per semester are variable; however two credits must be taken in the semester of the final examination.
 The internship and mentor must be identified by the student and preapproved by the student’s committee by the end of the first semester of study or after completing 10 credits of course work, and at least one month before the beginning of the internship.
 A written internship proposal should be submitted for approval and must follow the Internship Proposal guidelines.
 The internship must be a new experience for the student, and if a student wishes to do an internship in a current workplace the nature of the internship must be completely different from his/her regular responsibilities; for example the internship could be conducted in a different office or department within the workplace.
 During the internship, students will be expected to keep a weekly Internship Log to document progress.
 Finally to successfully complete the internship, students will write an Internship Report under the guidance of their internship mentor and graduate committee.
 This report will form the basis of the final master’s examination.

 Examples of Past Internships: